I never asked for this. I stumbled into minimalism serendipitously, haphazardly, not knowing what I was looking for.

 Then in October 2010, a year after my mother died, my best friend, Ryan, began noticing a marked difference in my attitude.
 For the first time in a long time, I was happy.
 Life wasn’t perfect, and I still wanted to change a shedload, but I was happy and it showed.
 I shared with him what I’d done over the last year to simplify my life, showing him Colin’s site, as well as some interesting insights from Leo Babauta, Joshua Becker, Courtney Carver, and Julien Smith.

 Just as I had a year earlier, Ryan also unearthed the freedom that minimalism brought to his life.
 Together, we were able to sculpt an interesting story from our newfound purpose-driven lives.
 He understood that I was passionate about writing, and I knew he was passionate about helping people change, so we decided to document our journey into minimalism online, adding value to other people’s lives.

 The rest of the story is history, as it were, though that history is the most exciting part.

 Clueless and fumble-prone, we launched a website, The Minimalists, on December 14, 2010.
 And over the next year, something astonishing occurred: people actually found value in our words, and they shared our essays with their friends and loved ones.
 Our site grew, and thanks to some incredibly kind people we were featured all over the web.
-We left our six-figure corporate jobs and published three books, including my first fiction book, all three of which received phenomenal praise and ended up becoming bestsellers on Amazon.
+We left our six-figure corporate jobs and published three books, including my first fiction book, all three of which received phenomenal praise and ended up becoming bestsellers.
 And now, despite the fact that I don’t have a college degree, I’m teaching an online writing class to help people who want to learn from my years of writing experience.